 Why on earth would you want to make your own mop head cover?
 Well, because it's eco-friendly and saves you money by not having to buy disposable Swiffer pads.
 This mop cover actually works really well because the crochet texture helps to scrub the floor and clean up messes.
 For this project you want to make sure you are using cotton yarn and not acrylic because cotton will absorb water better.

-1 Skein of cotton yarn
+- 1 Skein of medium cotton yarn

-1 4.5 mm crochet hook or whatever size corresponds to the yarn you are working with
+- 1 4.5 mm crochet hook or whatever size corresponds to the yarn you are working with

-1 Swiffer mop
+- 1 Swiffer mop or Swiffer type mop.

 To make the mop cover you need to start by crocheting a big square that you will fold over and then sew the sides up.

 Measure the size of you mop.
-Mine was 12″ x 6″ so I crocheted a 12″ square.
+Mine was 12" x 6" so I crocheted a 12" square.
 I used a double crochet stitch for the entire square.
 If you don't know how to crochet, I recommend checking out a couple of tutorials on YouTube.
 This is how I am learning and once you have mastered the basic stitches there are so many cool things you can make.